-A remote wilderness base camp is pretty good step towards harvesting a moose.
+A remote wilderness base camp is a pretty good step towards harvesting a moose.
 It was a warm and clear late September morning when we left the River Air Seaplane Dock at Pistol Lake in a Cessna 208 Caravan, en route to our moose hunting base camp at Achim Lake.
 I was joined by friends Brian Hutchinson and Bob Monahan for a one-week hunt in WMU 1C in the remote reaches of Northwestern Ontario.
 The flight north was scheduled to be an hour and a half, taking us many, many miles from the nearest road.

 A Home in Moose Country